gwen-interpreter/gwen/README.md

 [evaluation engine](https://github.com/gwen-interpreter/gwen/wiki/Evaluation-Engines)
 allowing any type of automation capability to be mixed in and reused.
-For example, we have built and shared a [web engine](https://github.com/gwen-interpreter/gwen-web) that you can download and use to automate web application testing and online web robotics.
+For example, we have built and shared a [web engine](https://github.com/gwen-interpreter/gwen-web) that you can download and use to automate web application testing and robotic online activities.
 [Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) can be used to capture automation bindings and map high level feature steps to low level engine steps.